 The hidden costs of multi-vendor solutions

-The IDC report identifies the challenges involved with supporting integrated solutions:
+An earlier IDC report identifies the challenges involved with supporting integrated solutions:

 “Integrated applications will operate together on the system, but they will still have different administration requirements, command consoles, and reporting mechanisms.
 Each application will require different skills and knowledge to operate the control interfaces, command structures, and data interpretation, among other issues.
 On a superficial but irritating level, different applications will likely use different nomenclature for the same term, consequently increasing the training costs and likely contributing to mistaken interpretations or failure to recognize similar vulnerabilities and attacks across multiple systems.”